Dental Grants in Hawaii

 Cost Reality: What Hawaii Seniors Actually Pay

-Due to Hawaii’s geographic isolation and shipping costs, dental procedures typically cost 20-40% more than mainland averages:
+Due to Hawaii’s geographic isolation, higher shipping fees for medical supplies, and general cost of living, dental procedures typically cost 20-40% more than mainland averages.
+Below are the estimated out-of-pocket ranges for 2026.

 | Service | Hawaii Average Cost | National Average | Hawaii Premium |